kellpossible/blog/content/adventures/033-a-wedding-in-gomi/index.md

 banner_image = "photos/a-wedding-in-gomi/.jpg"
 +++

-The Vagabond ski instructor group decided to leave Guduari to live on a property in the countryside.
-Initially they hoped to live on a property not far from Bakuriani owned by a family member from the group, however it was complicated with family members living on the property.
+After having spent the Winter and most of the Spring in Gudauri, the Vagabond ski instructor group decided to leave to live on a property in the countryside.
+Initially they hoped to live on a property not far from Bakuriani owned by a family member from the group, however the situation was complicated with someone already living on the property, possibly unwelcome to the idea of a dozen "unrurely" foreigners residing nearby.
 Instead, they found a place in the tiny town of Gomi, in the Guria region, near Ozergheti.
 They would be helping a friend Lika to build a campsite called Dumbo Eco Camp.
 After a short stay in Tbilisi, and quick visit to the Black Sea near Kobuleti with Alex and Lena, we joined the group in Guria, sleeping in our small tent under the hazlenut groves next to the river.
 It's warm and humid in Guria, with a thunderstorm being a common occurance in the evenings during Summer.
-I loved walking in barefoot on the grass, and swimming in the cold river with our friends.
+I loved walking in barefoot on the grass (careful of the snakes of course!), and swimming in the cold river with our friends.

+One day someone forgot to close the gate, and as I was walking back from the river a cow came crashing through the bushes.
+I was fascinated the old farmer who wandered calmly through the forest soon after to retrieve his cow.

-A local, a large and dominating 50-60 year old man, Lasha invited us over for a lavish Georgian supra a number of times.
+A large and dominating 50-60 year old local man; Lasha invited us over for a lavish Georgian supra a number of times.
 We watched the ducks swimming around in his mud lined ponds, and the chickens being bred nearby.
 He peppered us with gifts in what probably turned out to be an attempt to find some people to run